lingookies/lingookies.github.io/privacy-policy.md

 * [AdMob](https://policies.google.com/technologies/partner-sites)
 * [RevenueCat](https://www.revenuecat.com/privacy)

-You can manage Admob privacy settings anytime in the Settings page of the Application, by tapping the option "Manage privacy settings" on the bottom of the page.
+If you are located in the EU or in a country affected by the General Data Protection Regulation (GDPR), you can manage your privacy consent for advertisements anytime in the Settings page of the Application, by tapping the option "Manage privacy settings" on the bottom of the page.
+Users located outside of GDPR-affected countries will not see this option in the Application.

 ### How does the Application address children’s privacy?